-On 2 November 2011 a bank loan agreement was signed between Zielono Sp. z o.o. ("Zielono"), a company in which Atlas Estates Investment B.V. holds 76% of the shares, and Bank Zachodni WBK S.A.
-This loan provides financing for new project - Apartamenty przy Krasińskiego.
+On 21 December 2012 a bank loan agreement was signed between Capital Art Apartments Sp. z o.o.
+SKA ("Capital Art Apartments"), a company in which AEP Sp. z o.o. and Atlas FIZ AN holds 100% of the shares, and Bank Zachodni WBK S.A.
+Capital Art Apartments Sp. z o.o.
+SKA, AEP Sp. z o.o and Atlas FIZ AN are the subsidiaries of Atlas Estates Limited.
+This loan provides financing for the third stage of Capital Art Apartments project.

-This bank loan is secured by, inter alia:
+This bank loan is secured by, inter alia: (these agreements have not been signed but will be till release date of this report)

-- a first ranking contractual mortgage up to the amount of 200% of the loan; - financial and registered pledges established on (i) the rights from certain bank account agreements concluded by Zielono and (ii) all the shares in the share capital of Zielono; - the assignment of certain receivables due to Zielono in connection with the project; - a subordination agreement; and - a cost overrun guarantee agreement relating to the project executed between Zielono, Atlas Estates Investment B.V. and the bank pursuant to which the shareholders agreed to act as guarantors for the payment of Zielono's liability to cover cost overruns amounting to up to 10% of the project costs.
+- a first ranking contractual mortgage up to the amount of 200% of the loan; - financial and registered pledges established on (i) the rights from certain bank account agreements concluded by Capital Art Apartments and (ii) all the shares in the share capital of Capital Art Apartments; - the assignment of certain receivables due to Capital Art Apartments in connection with the project; - a subordination agreement; - statement of Capital Art Apartments of voluntary submission to execution pursuant to Art.
+97 of the Banking Law up to the amount of 200% of the loan; - submission to execution granted by Atlas FIZ AN in favour of the Bank in accordance with 777 of Polish Procedure Code; and - a cost overrun guarantee agreement relating to the project executed between Capital Art Apartments, shareholder of the general partner of Capital Art Apartments and other entity having direct or indirect control over Capital Art Apartments and bank pursuant to which the shareholders agreed to act as guarantors for the payment of Capital Art Apartments' liability to cover cost overruns amounting to up to 10% of the project costs.